 Rain Garden Maintenance

 The maintenance of a rain garden is as simple as regular garden maintenance.
 There are two key elements to the rain garden: the garden and the downspouts (if applicable).
 If both elements are maintained regularly, a rain garden is a long-lasting, functional element to the landscape.
 Maintenance tasks include:

 - Manage weeds regularly

-- Cut back perennials in the spring
+- Perform an ecological spring cleanup and cut back perennials in the spring.

-- Clear gutters and downspouts as needed
+- Clear gutters and downspouts regularly.

-- Clean out inlets, outlets, and overflows as needed and address any erosion
+- Clean out inlets, outlets, and overflows as needed and address any erosion.

 There are many, great, native plants to use in a your design.
 Native plants are adapted to our cold winters, wet springs, and very dry summers.
-For ideas, look at plants that grow near wetlands, streams, rivers, and ponds and mimic those combinations.
+For ideas, look at native plants that grow near wetlands, streams, rivers, and ponds and mimic those combinations.